uic-library/Python_Intro/index.md

 -------------------------------------------
 This workshop focuses on the basic level aspects of python like- variables, loops, data structures and string manipulation.
 The workshop is designed to help non-programmers, or programmers switching to python.

 We will be using Jupyter notebook for this workshop.
-For instructions regarding the installation of Jupyter, please visit-
+For instructions regarding the installation of Jupyter, please Navigate to the Setup page

 ## Workshop goals